pytorch/glow/docs/Optimizations.md

     would have happened during the rescaling.
 On values that are outside of the range, we just move the truncation to a different location.

-  * Fuse RescaleQuantized operator into the operations
+  * Combine RescaleQuantized operator up into the operation

     There are a number of operations which can operate on varying quantized parameters for the output type.
 It's safe to just merge RescaleQuantized node into the operator itself if